Adventure ‘out back’ and ‘down under’ in Chillagoe caves

 Pompeii and Bauhinia caves are true scrambling, boulder-hopping caving adventures!
 Clambering through the cave entrances will feel a bit like traversing Jules Vernes’ volcanic vent but, once through, you’ll find surprisingly large caverns inhabited by micro bats and decorated with limestone formations.
 All that’s missing from your journey is the hot magma, geysers, carnivorous plants and Giganotosaurus…

-Mungana Archways is an easier proposition for exploring.
+Alternatively, Mungana Archways offers easier exploring.
 You can wander peacefully through this semi-open cave—no scrambling required—and view Aboriginal rock art nearby.

 Before you set out, make sure you chat with staff in The Hub to find out all you need to know.

 Bauhinia Cave | © Tourism Tropical North Queensland